IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 File Previews
 -------------

 Installations of Dataverse can install previewers for common file types uploaded by their research communities.
 The previews appear on the file page.
-If a preview tool for a specific file type is available, the preview will be created and will display automatically.
+If a preview tool for a specific file type is available, the preview will be created and will display automatically, after terms have been agreed to or a guestbook entry has been made, if necessary.
 File previews are not available for restricted files unless they are being accessed using a Private URL.
 See also :ref:`privateurl`.

 Tabular Data Files
 ------------------

-Files in certain formats - Stata, SPSS, R, Excel(xlsx) and CSV - may be ingested as tabular data (see :doc:`/user/tabulardataingest/index` section of the User Guide for details).
+Files in certain formats - Stata, SPSS, R, Excel (xlsx), CSV and TSV - may be ingested as tabular data (see :doc:`/user/tabulardataingest/index` section of the User Guide for details).
 Tabular data files can be further explored and manipulated with :doc:`/admin/external-tools` if they have been enabled in the installation of Dataverse you are using.

 Additional download options available for tabular data (found in the same drop-down menu under the "Download" button):